rst2pdf/rst2pdf/README.rst

 Installation
 ------------

-*rst2pdf* supports Python 3.9 or greater.
-Version 0.102 was the last version to support Python 3.8.
-Version 0.99 was the last version to support Python 3.6 & 3.7, with 0.97 the last version to support Python 2.7.
+*rst2pdf* supports Python 3.10 or greater.
+Version 0.103 was the last version to support Python 3.9 Version 0.102 was the last version to support Python 3.8.

 Install from PyPI (pipx)
 ~~~~~~~~~~~~~~~~~~~~~~~~